PatrickDabkowski/PatrickDabkowski/README.md

 - 👋 Hi, I’m @PatrickDabkowski
 - 👀 I’m interested in ...
-Python, Machine Learning, Computer Vision, Process Dynamics
+Python and Machine Learning
-- 🌱 I’m currently learning ... basics of Machine Larning in Python language
+- 🌱 I’m currently learning ...
+Machine Larning in Python language
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...